Margaret Morgan (slave): Personal life

 Mill Green Historic District, where Margaret Morgan grew up and started her married life.

-Margaret ("Peg") was born between 1800 and 1805 in the Dublin district of Harford County, Maryland, off of Prospect Road (Maryland Route 646) in the Mill Green area.
+Margaret ("Peg") was born between 1800 and 1805 in the Dublin district of Harford County, Maryland, off Prospect Road (Maryland Route 646) in the Mill Green area.
 Her parents, described as "aging, were owned by John Ashmore.
 He freed them after the War of 1812, but he had not granted them a deed of manumission.
 They may not have met the conditions set by the state of Maryland for manumission.
-Maryland state law stipulated that slaves could not be emancipated if they were over 45 years of age, had a debilitating health condition, or if the sale would result in a "prejudice of creditors".
+Maryland state law stipulated that slaves could not be emancipated if they were more than 45 years of age, had a debilitating health condition, or if the sale would result in a "prejudice of creditors".
 In 1820, Ashmore had ten slaves.
 He freed six or more enslaved people through manumission before he died in 1823.
 There were only two slaves on the 1824 estate inventory, both of whom were boys.
 The inventory was signed off as a "true and perfect inventory of all goods and chattel" by Margaret Ashmore and Edward Prigg, who was a justice of the peace.
 Margaret Morgan may have been enslaved as a girl and young woman, but she and her parents were not included in the 1824 inventory.

 Margaret and her parents lived on a plot on the Ashmore property.
 She lived free of any responsibilities for the Ashmore household.